GradOpt/E3/README.md

 # Efficient and Effective Model Extraction
-Code for the paper 'Efficient and Effective Model Extraction' submitted to IEEE ICASSP 2025.
+Code for the paper 'Efficient and Effective Model Extraction' accepted at IEEE ICASSP 2025.

 This repository is still undergoing reorganization to provide continuous support for the paper.

 ---

-## **Important Notice:**
-Due to an unfortunate LaTeX typo, there is a mistake in the formula presented in **Proposition** under Section **III.METHODOLOGY B.Temperature Scaling in Black-box Extraction**.
-We sincerely apologize for this oversight and all known typos have been corrected.
-The revised version of the paper can be found in the following document: [**/Document/E3_Revision.pdf**](./Document/E3_Revision.pdf).

-Thank you for your understanding and your interest in our work.

----

 ## Usage
 The core implementation is now available.
-Experiment parameters on CIFAR-10 are listed in the corresponding `.py` files.
-We will provide more guidelines with flexible parameter settings in the coming days.
+Experimental parameters on CIFAR-10 are listed in the corresponding `.py` files.

 To run E3: